All Products

 sudo systemctl start docker

-# Enable Docker to start on boot
+#Set the Docker daemon to start automatically on system boot

 sudo systemctl enable docker

-1. Build a web application image.
+1. Build the web application image.

-# Pull the latest Nginx image
+#Pull the latest Nginx image

 sudo docker pull nginx:latest